-- SAIFI means the total number of interruptions divided by the total number of customers (averaged over the financial year) of that distribution entity. - SAIFI Limits mean the limits set out in clause 2 of Schedule 1. - salesperson means an employee or contractor acting on behalf of a marketer in the marketing of retail contracts, and salespeople has a corresponding meaning. - sampling plan has the meaning given in the Metrology Procedure. - scheduled meter reading means the meter reading on a cycle that equates to the customer's billing cycle, usually monthly or quarterly. - second-tier means the status of a NMI when the electricity is purchased by a retail entity other than the area retail entity from the wholesale market and sold by that retail entity to a customer.
-In this case the area retail entity needs to be compensated for the load at the wholesale connection point from which the second-tier load is purchased from the wholesale market. - security deposit means an amount of money or other arrangement acceptable to the retail entity as a security against a customer defaulting on a bill.
-To avoid doubt, a security deposit does not include an insurance levy whereby a customer makes a non-refundable payment that is used to insure against non-payment by that customer. - service order request mean a request for service raised in accordance with the B2B Procedures (service order process) as applicable to Queensland, or as otherwise varied by agreement between the parties in accordance with the National Electricity Rules. - short rural feeder means a feeder with a total feeder route length less than 200 km, and which is not a CBD feeder, urban feeder or isolated feeder. - small business customer means a customer who is both a small customer and a business customer. - small customer has the meaning given in the Electricity Act. - SMALL NMI means the description given to a connection point where the flow of electricity at the connection point is less than 100 MWh per annum. - small residential customer means a customer who is both a small customer and a residential customer. - special meter reading means an actual meter reading that occurs at a time other than the time of a scheduled meter reading. - standard co-ordination agreement has the meaning given in the Electricity Act. - standard connection contract has the meaning given in the Electricity Act.
+SAIFI means the total number of interruptions divided by the total number of customers (averaged over the financial year) of that distribution entity.

+SAIFI Limits mean the limits set out in clause 2 of Schedule 1.

+salesperson means an employee or contractor acting on behalf of a marketer in the marketing of retail contracts, and salespeople has a corresponding meaning.

+sampling plan has the meaning given in the Metrology Procedure.

+scheduled meter reading means the meter reading on a cycle that equates to the customer's billing cycle, usually monthly or quarterly.

+second-tier means the status of load when electricity is purchased at a connection point in its entirety other than directly from the area retail entity or the NEM and which is classified as a second-tier load in accordance with Chapter 2 of the National Electricity Rules.

+security deposit means an amount of money or other arrangement acceptable to the retail entity as a security against a customer defaulting on a bill.
+To avoid doubt, a security deposit does not include an insurance levy whereby a customer makes a non-refundable payment that is used to insure against non-payment by that customer.

+service order request mean a request for service raised in accordance with the B2B Procedures (service order process) as applicable to Queensland, or as otherwise varied by agreement between the parties in accordance with the National Electricity Rules.

+short rural feeder means a feeder with a total feeder route length less than 200 km, and which is not a CBD feeder, urban feeder or isolated feeder.

+small business customer means a customer who is both a small customer and a business customer.

+small customer has the meaning given in the Electricity Act.

+SMALL NMI means the description given to a connection point where the flow of electricity at the connection point is less than 100 MWh per annum.

+small residential customer means a customer who is both a small customer and a residential customer.

+special meter reading means an actual meter reading that occurs at a time other than the time of a scheduled meter reading.

+standard co-ordination agreement has the meaning given in the Electricity Act.

+standard connection contract has the meaning given in the Electricity Act.